jgrassler/mkdocs-pandoc/README.md

 `docs/` directory containing the actual documentation resides, `mkdocs2pandoc` should print one long Markdown document suitable for `pandoc(1)` on standard output.
 This works under the following assumptions:

-1. The commands in this repository's `bin/` directory are in your shell's `PATH` variable (if you followed the installation instructions above they should be).

-2. `docs_dir` in `mkdocs.yml` is set to `docs` or unset (in this case it defaults to `docs`).
-If your `docs_dir` is set to a different value specify it as the first argument to mkdocs2pandoc.

 ## Usage example